- Home ›

 - Drag Coefficient: 0.28

-The A6 is the volume model in Audi's mid-size luxury sedan range, which also includes the performance-focused S6.
-Now near the end of its fourth generation, the A6 provides an appealing blend of luxury, technology and responsive handling dynamics.
+The A6 is the volume model in Audi's mid-size luxury sedan range.
+New for the latest model year, the A6 provides an appealing blend of luxury, technology and responsive handling dynamics.

 Like you'd rightfully expect from an Audi, the A6 features a well-finished cabin complete with beautiful wood inlays and a user-friendly layout.
-The wrap-around dashboard is canted towards the driver, and all models come standard with Audi's latest infotainment system.
+The wrap-around dashboard is canted towards the driver, and there's a digital instrument cluster in lieu of traditional gauges.
+The materials inside the A6 are nice to touch and look at.
+Leather upholstery comes standard, as does three-zone automatic climate control and a power sunroof.

 Shopping for an A6?
 You can also look at the Mercedes-Benz E-Class, the Cadillac CTS, the Jaguar XF, the Lexus GS, and the BMW 5 Series.